elizabeth-poggie/elizabeth-poggie/_content/notes/25-user-interfaces.md

 ## Navigation

-Step 1) login to the admin panel
+Step 1) Login to the admin panel

 Notice the options you have on the left, WordPress has been optimized for blogs